 Whilst at Newcastle University, Robbie performed in student ensembles at folk clubs, the Sage Gateshead, Whitby Folk Week and Celtic Connections.
 He also played at the Sage with local Bluegrass band Chester and the Fog supporting Ron Block and Sierra Hull, performed in a Gypsy Jazz duo called The Hot Club of Fenham and Ceitidh Mac with longtime Folkworks friend Will Hammond.
 He occasionally performed a few numbers with Tom McConville, whose continued advice and support is invaluable.
 In his final year, Robbie especially enjoyed fiddle lessons from Peter Tickell, was credited for a small part on Jez Lowe’s The Dillen Doll CD, and performed his own music with pianist Hannah Lord, Niles Krieger (fiddle) and Sam Partridge (harmonium).

-Now studying for a masters degree at the Sibelius Academy, aided by expert tuition Robbie continues to develop his skills, building on tuition and performance experience, further developing genres.
-In particular, he enjoys English and Nordic Folk, Bluegrass and Jazz music.
+Recently graduated with a master’s degree in folk music from Sibelius Academy, aided by expert tuition Robbie continues to develop his skills, building on tuition and performance experience, further developing genres.
+In particular, he enjoys folk music from the British Isles and Finland as well as bluegrass.
 His ability to improvise with ease and quickly pick up tunes has led to him being in constant demand both as a recording session player and as a substitute with other bands.
 He is an enthusiastic performer, is passionate about traditional music and is keen to share this with others, both by teaching and performing to audiences large and small.